Sally Read: Religious and personal life

 A lifelong atheist, Read converted to Catholicism in 2010.
 She wrote a book about her conversion experience, Night's Bright Darkness.

-Read is a poet in residence at The Hermitage of the Three Holy Hierarchs, which is an eparchial-rite form of consecrated life under the jurisdiction of Bishop Bryan Bayda, the Eparch of Ukrainian Catholic Eparchy of Saskatoon.
+Read was poet in residence from 2011-2021 at The Hermitage of the Three Holy Hierarchs, which is an eparchial-rite form of consecrated life under the jurisdiction of Bishop Bryan Bayda, the Eparch of Ukrainian Catholic Eparchy of Saskatoon.
 Fr.
 Gregory Hrynkiw, of the group, played a role in her conversion.
+Read's role in the hermitage continues, as a member.

-Read lives with her husband and daughter in Santa Marinella.
+Read lives with her husband and daughter (Celia Florence, to whom her book “Annunciation: A Call to Faith in a Broken World” is dedicated) in Santa Marinella.